nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **Extensions**
 * 2a.
 The command word user provided is not valid.

     * 2a1.
-Warenager calculates the most related command word to suggest.
+Warenager prepares to suggest the closest valid command word along with all the valid compulsory prefixes.

     Use case resumes at step 3.

 * 2b.
 The command word provided is valid, but the prefixes are not.

     * 2b1.
-Warenager prepares to suggest the command word along with only the valid prefixes.
+Warenager prepares to suggest the command word along with all the valid compulsory prefixes.

     Use case resumes at step 3.

 * 2c.
 The command word provided is valid, but the some prefixes are missing.

     * 2c1.
-Warenager prepares to suggest the command word along with only the missing prefixes.
+Warenager prepares to suggest the command word along with all the valid compulsory prefixes.

     Use case resumes at step 3.